 The pretrial conference is the ideal forum for speculation as to cross-examination questions.
 Normally the attorney conducting the cross-examination attempts to limit the witness to simple “yes” or “no” answers.
 Of course the expert witness, giving opinion testimony, need not be limited to these constrictions.
 However, redirect should be designed to clarify any cross-examination questions that had simple monosyllabic answers when in fact, a lengthier explanation is in order.

 A court chart created by the document examiner can be used to display similarities between a questioned writing and standard writing.
 It can just as easily, of course, be a display of differences if the examiner’s opinion is one of disassociation.
 The court chart should be simplistic and easily viewed, while maintaining enough information to illustrate the examiner’s opinion.
 An over-crowded chart should be avoided.

 It may not be in the best interest to produce graphic displays of opinions that are couched in probability.
 Many times these gray area opinions are a compilation of characteristics that have been interpolated by the examiner and therefore may not be readily appreciated by the casual observer.
-The overzealous examiner, producing a court chart to support a probable opinion, may hurt his opportunity to convey a correct message to the jury, who may be confused by what it perceives to be dissimilarities that the document examiner opines are similarities.
+The overzealous examiner, producing a court chart to support a probable opinion, may hurt his opportunity to convey a correct message to the jury, who may be confused by what it perceives to be dissimilarities that the document examiner opines are, in actuality, similarities.